-Amit started his career with Economic Times, where he tracked the energy sector.
-He was a part of the start up team of ET Now, the business news channel.
-Amit was responsible for setting up India Reality Research, a new research outfit within CLSA India, a stock broking firm.
+Amit started his career with the Economic Times, where he tracked the energy sector.
+He was a part of the start-up team of ET Now, the business news channel.
+Amit was responsible for setting up India Reality Research, a new research outfit within CLSA India, a stockbroking firm.
 He has also worked with Deccan Chronicle Group as the business editor for their general dailies.

 Last modified: December 12, 2017

 Pakistan’s latest economic survey reveals the extent of the country’s indebtedness to China.
 High-interest Chinese loans, reckless multilateral borrowing, and ever-increasing defence budgets have deleteriously impacted Pakistan’s finances.
 Any lasting solution to these problems will have to involve China.

 The warning signs were visible long before the Ukraine conflict.
 Years of insufficient investment into oil and gas production resulted in high price, and shortages.
 With investors keeping away from traditional fuels, the conflict in Ukraine precipitated the inevitable.
 Energy-dependent India must now insulate its supply chains.